sentclose/sentc-docs/docs/guide/e2ee/group.md

 const invites = await user.getGroupInvites();
 ```

-The invites are an array and each item is from type GroupInviteListItem
+The invites are an array, and each item is from the type GroupInviteListItem

 ````ts
 interface GroupInviteListItem